tgxs002/wikiscenes/README.md

     3. SUB-DIR-NAME is the name of the sub-folder (e.g., "0")
     4. PICTURE-NAME is the name of the jpg file located within the pictures folder
     5. CAPTION-DATA contains the caption and URL contains the url from which the image was scraped.
-    6. PROPERTIES is a list of properties pre-computed for the image-caption pair.
+    6. PROPERTIES is a list of properties pre-computed for the image-caption pair (e.g. estimated language of caption).
 2. **Keypoint correspondences**
    We also provide keypoint correspondences between pixels of images from the same landmark.
    - correspondence: [ (913MB .zip file)](https://drive.google.com/file/d/1-G2xnrC6RvSnNO9PVmW6w2NGofKV6kW7/view?usp=sharing)